kr55/ssis-cataloger-docs/download.md

 1. Extract the file `SSIS.Cataloger.Pro.vsix` content in a folder named `SSIS Catalog Migration Wizard` using 7zip.
 2. Place this folder in your preferred location and double-click the `SSIS.Cataloger.exe` file, to launch the application.

-You will receive a download link in your email.
-You can also find the download link at [my-accounts](https://azureops.org/my-account/downloads/).